Table of Contents

 Hookworms

 Hookworms are often introduced to a cat’s system when she congests the larvae without noticing.
 Hookworms are usually found in moist and warm environments.
 Cats that go outdoors in such environments are prone to ingesting hookworm eggs by way of contact with other animals or surfaces.
+Just like roundworm infections, kittens can also get hookworms from their mother’s milk if she has them.

-The most common symptoms of hookworms in a cat is weight loss and an unhealthy looking coat.
+The most common symptoms of hookworms in a cat is weight loss and an unhealthy–looking coat.
 Since hookworms feed on the blood of a cat’s intestinal tissue, the most distinct result of hookworm infection is anemia.
 The digested blood in a cat’s intestines will cause the feces of an infected cat to appear almost black.

 Just like roundworms, the diagnosis and treatment of hookworms are also easy.
 Your vet can easily recognize roundworm eggs in your cat’s feces under a microscope.
 The treatment takes at least two rounds of administering a medicine named anthelmintic to destroy newly hatched eggs.